tkerby/flipperzero-firmware-wPlugins/README.md

 # Metroflip - Card Support TODO List

-This is a list of metro cards and transit systems that need support or have partial support in the **Metroflip** app.
+This is a list of metro cards and transit systems that need support or have partial support.

 ## ✅ Supported Cards
 - [x] **Rav-Kav**